 Certain areas of skin are more vulnerable to dryness because of a reduced ability to produce natural oils.
 While the back and face skin contains a significant amount of oil-producing glands, legs have far fewer and lips don’t have any at all.

 Taking Care of Kids’ Dry Winter Skin (And Parents’ Too!)

 Luckily, there’s great advice we can follow.
 Dr. Wendy Sue Swanson of Seattle Mama Doc refers to eczema as “the itch that rashes” and states that it is common to see an increased risk for eczema flare-ups in the winter.
 It is the “rash that itches” because a patch starts and a child can’t help but scratch it.
 Then it blooms from there.
 Her advice: “If your child suffers from eczema, talk to your pediatrician to create an action plan for combating these dry months and hopefully avoiding such severe tolls and trolls on everyday life.”

 And take note, Swanson says that eczema primarily affects kids.
-According to the CDC the United States is seeing an increase in eczema cases in children and a recent study suggests at least 10% of children in the US suffer from this skin condition.
+According to the CDC, the United States is seeing an increase in eczema cases in children and a recent study suggests at least 10 percent of children in the U.S. suffer from this skin condition.